juliakoban/juliakoban/README.md

 education:
 [
-  "Currently in my second year in Quantum Engineering at Wrocław University of Science and Technology" ]
+  "Currently in my second year of Quantum Engineering at Wrocław University of Science and Technology" ]

 technical_background: